minprog/app-studio/40 Projects/10 Hello, World (iOS)/10 Specification.md

 *   First, open up each of your projects (i.e., MacApp and iPhoneApp) in Xcode, select Clean from Xcode’s Product menu, and then close them again.

     Then create a ZIP file containing both of those projects’ folders, and name the ZIP ########.zip, where ####### is your 8-digit Harvard ID (HUID), the same credential that you use to log into help.cs76.net.

-    Then head to https://www.cs76.net/submit, click the login link at top-right, click the link to your TF’s dropboxes at top-left, click this project’s own folder, click Upload File, and upload your ZIP file as prompted; no need to give it a title.
-Be sure not to click the wrong project’s folder.
-You may re-submit in this same manner as many times as you’d like.
-Just take care to delete any prior submissions.

     Be sure not to submit or re-submit after this project’s deadline.